Henry Veatch: Life and career

-Henry Veatch died in Bloomington, Indiana.
+sixty years, Mary Jane Wilson Veatch.
+He was survived by two daughters and two grandsons.

 Indiana University maintains the archive of his collected papers (1941–1997).

 Philosophy

-Veatch was a major proponent of rationalism, an authority on Thomistic philosophy, and one of the leading neo-Aristotelian thinkers of his time.
+Veatch was a major proponent of intellectualism, an authority on Thomistic philosophy, and one of the leading neo-Aristotelian thinkers of his time.
 He opposed such modern and contemporary developments as the "transcendental turn" and the "linguistic turn."
 A staunch advocate of plain speaking and "Hoosier" common sense, in philosophy and elsewhere, he argued on behalf of realist metaphysics and practical ethics.

 Veatch's most widely read book was Rational Man: A Modern Interpretation of Aristotelian Ethics (1962) which explicitly offered a rationalist counterpoint to William Barrett's well-known study in existential philosophy, Irrational Man (1958).